proplot-dev/proplot/docs/why.rst

 * Repeated legends.

 These sorts of redundancies are very common even in publications, where they waste valuable page space.
-They arise because this is often the path of least resistance.
+They arise because this is often the path of least resistance in matplotlib.

 .. rubric:: Solution